Beethoven / Dutilleux

 - Ilya Gringolts, violin (*1982 in Leningrad, now Saint Petersburg).
 Ilya Gringolts is playing a violin by Giuseppe Guarneri “del Gesù” (Cremona 1742/1743).
 He is teaching at the Zürcher Hochschule der Künste.
 His sister Olga married the violinist Maxim Vengerov.

 - Ilya Gringolts himself is married to the Armenian violinist Anahit Kurtikyan.
 Since 2001, Anahit Kurtikyan is leading the second violin section of the Philharmonia Zurich, the orchestra of the Zurich Opera House.
 She plays a violin by Camillo Camilli (Mantua, 1733)

 - The Romanian violist Silvia Simionescu is pursuing an international career as soloist.
-Since 2004 she is professor in Music Academy Basel.
+Since 2004 she is professor at the Music Academy Basel.
 Silvia Simionescu plays a viola by Jacobus Januarius (Giacomo Gennaro, Cremona, 1660).

 - The German cellist Claudius Herrmann was born 1967 in Mannheim.
 Since 1992 he is principal solo cellist in the Philharmonia Zurich.
 He plays a cello by Giovanni Paolo Maggini (ca. 1600).